elcooo/Fire/README.md

 - 🏗️ **Backbone-Agnostic Architecture**: Editing capabilities injected through full Pretrain → SFT → RL pipeline, transferable to any T2I foundation model.

 ## 📰 News
+- 2026.03.09: We have released **REDEdit-Bench**, a new image editing benchmark.
+REDEdit-Bench covers more diverse scenarios and editing instructions that better align with human language, providing a more comprehensive and realistic evaluation for image editing tasks.
 - 2026.03.03: We release FireRed-Image-Edit-1.1, which, based on the FireRed-Image-Edit-1.0 foundation model, optimizes portrait consistency, multi-element fusion, stylized text reference, and portrait makeup effects.
 - 2026.03.01: We offer a lightweight inference script (including distilled [Lora](https://huggingface.co/FireRedTeam/FireRed-Image-Edit-1.0-ComfyUI/blob/main/FireRed-Image-Edit-1.0-Lightning-8steps-v1.0.safetensors), quantization, db_cache, and static compilation), now requiring only **30GB VRAM** and **~4.5s/sample**. 🚀 Try it by simply running `python inference.py --optimized True`.
 - 2026.02.28: We released the [Train](https://github.com/FireRedTeam/FireRed-Image-Edit/tree/main/train), supporting HSDP/FSDP, Disaggregated Training, and Multi-Condition Aware Bucket Sampler.